simpledotorg/simple-server/doc/arch/016-ab-testing.md

 - at least 18 years old
 - hypertensive
 - has a phone capable of receiving text messages.
 We verify this via Exotel.
-- have not taken part in an experiment in the past 14 days.
-This will not matter for the first experiment but will for subsequent experiments.
+- is not in an ongoing experiment or one that ended within the past 14 days.

 Subjects for active patient experiments will be selected for having an appointment scheduled during the experiment date range.